young survivors of

-When our work began in El Tesoro, Guatemala, in 2006, the village was one of the most destitute refugee camps in a war-wracked land.
+When our work began in El Tesoro, Guatemala, in 2006, the refugee camp lacked a high school or any hope of providing one.
+Why?

 As part of an internationally brokered peace agreement, the Guatemalan government relocated thousands to the southern lowlands.
 In 2002, about 800 survivors of several ravaged inland Maya-Ixil and Maya-K’iche communities were brought to a newly created town named El Tesoro de Nueva Esperanza – or “The Treasure of New Hope” – eight miles off of the coastal highway near Patulul.